Follow this sensible sequence for retrofitting your home – increase your energy efficiency with less.

 CONTROL YOUR BIGGEST ENERGY GUZZLER

 Simple….
 60% of your energy consumption comes from heating and cooling your home.
 Retaining that ‘conditioned air’ will reduce your heating and cooling costs significantly.
 How do you do that?
-By improving the thermal performance of your home – draught-proofing, ceiling insulation, underfloor insulation and window treatments.
+By improving the thermal performance of your home – draught-proofing, ceiling insulation, underfloor insulation, wall insulation, and window treatments.

-Our professional draught-proofing services utilises a range of around 400 products for sealing doors, windows, gaps and cracks, vents, exhaust fans etc. The change in your home after a professional has completed draught proofing is astonishing.
+Our DIY draught-proofing range has been curated from 1,000 products tested over 20 years of professional installation and client feedback.
+We have done the research so you don’t have to.
+Our range includes sealing doors, windows, gaps and cracks, vents, exhaust fans, chimney draught stoppers, and sealing unused heating ducts etc. The change in your home after quality draught proofing components have been installed is astonishing.
 The impact is immediate.
 You can save up to 50% of your conditioned air by effective draught proofing.

 NOTE: Do not draught proof a room that uses a gas appliance.
-The risk of carbon monoxide poisoning is real.
+The risk of carbon monoxide poisoning, causing death, is real.

 Ceiling insulation is a no brainer.
 For every $1,000 you spend on heating, $350 goes straight through an un-insulated ceiling.
 Many people have some insulation, but very few people know what level of cover they have and how well it is installed.
 Install high quality insulation that performs in summer and winter.
 Guaranteed for 50 years!

 Whilst it might not be obvious, effective ceiling insulation requires that you have removed halogen downlights and replaced them with either surface mounted lighting or IC4 rated LED downlights which are energy efficient.
-Here is an example of one of the more efficient and effective halogen downlight replacements.
-Only IC4 downlights can be insulated over.
 If you do not have IC4 rated downlights, you will not be able to insulate over the top – meaning that the effectiveness of your ceiling insulation will be severely reduced.
 A 5% gap in ceiling insulation reduces its effectiveness by 50%.

 Window treatments range from effective window covers (sorry – verticals and Venetian blinds don’t cut it thermally) and pelmets are a great way to help retain your conditioned air.
 An even bigger difference you can make is to have double glazing.
 Now, before you click away with cries of ‘I don’t have the money for that’, think about secondary glazing.
-Secondary glazing is about 1/3 to ½ the price of double glazing, looks beautiful and is just as effective as replacing all your windows with double glazing. ecoGlaze is a secondary glazing system, Australian owned and manufactured product, right here in Victoria!
+Secondary glazing is about 1/3 to ½ the price of double glazing, looks beautiful and is just as effective as replacing all your windows with double glazing. ecoGlaze is a secondary glazing system, Australian owned and manufactured product!
 All the benefits of double glazing, without the fancy price tag.
+Now available as a DIY solution.

 Wall insulation will complete the thermal efficiency puzzle of your home.
 It is much better for this to be done during construction, but if your home pre-dates the requirement for wall insulation, this can be done respectively in some homes.